jonkelleyatrackspace/ops_api/README.md

 ## Quick dev environment

-You will need to `pip install paver` first.
+You will need to `pip install paver` first, then just type `make`!

-You can then leverage the following paver commands like a make/rake task:
+These other paver tasks are available to you.

     paver setup           - Copy, Install & configure the components for running a local server (sudo) paver start           - Install & configure git repo to system and start local dev instance (sudo)